evanw/esbuild/README.md

   --define:K=V          Substitute K with V while parsing --jsx-factory=...
 What to use instead of React.createElement --jsx-fragment=...
-What to use instead of React.Fragment
+What to use instead of React.Fragment --loader:X=L          Use loader L to load file extension X, where L is
+                        one of: js, jsx, ts, tsx, json, text, base64

   --trace=...
 Write a CPU trace to this file --cpuprofile=...
 Write a CPU profile to this file